 Filters are created from different materials, with one-use fiberglass filters being the most common.
 Polyester and pleated filters trap more debris but may decrease your equipment’s airflow.
 Then there are HEPA (high efficiency particulate air) filters.

 While you may be interested in using a HEPA filter, keep in mind that's like putting a MERV 16 filter in your heating and cooling unit.
 It’s extremely doubtful your system was designed to work with level of resistance.
-If you’re troubled by indoor air quality in Canada, think about adding a HEPA-grade air filtration system.
+If you’re troubled by indoor air quality.
 This equipment works along with your HVAC system.